Unleashing Nature’s Fury: The Causes of Hurricanes

 3. Moisture and Instability

-Moisture and atmospheric instability are ingredients for hurricane development.
+Moisture and atmospheric instability are essential ingredients for hurricane development.
 In addition to warm ocean waters, a hurricane requires a moist atmosphere to sustain its strength.
 Moisture-rich air provides the necessary fuel for the storm, as water vapor condenses into liquid droplets, releasing heat energy.

 Furthermore, atmospheric instability is crucial for the formation of thunderstorms within a hurricane.
 Instability occurs when warm air near the ocean surface rapidly rises, while colder air aloft sinks.
 This vertical instability creates an environment conducive to thunderstorm development, which is essential for the formation and maintenance of a hurricane.